https123456789/rust-coding-challenges/README.md

 - :white_check_mark: Day 1: Not Quite Lisp
 - :white_check_mark: Day 2: I Was Told There Would Be No Math
-- :heavy_check_mark: Day 3: Perfectly Spherical Houses in a Vacuum
+- :white_check_mark: Day 3: Perfectly Spherical Houses in a Vacuum
-    - :white_check_mark: Part 1
-    - :x: Part 2
 - :x: Day 4: The Ideal Stocking Stuffer
 - :x: Day 5: Doesn't He Have Intern-Elves For This?
 - :x: Day 6: Probably a Fire Hazard